Sulles/YOLOL_Simulator/README.md

 #### Not currently planning to support:
 - Flight control unit
 - Main flight computer

-## Completed

-### CYLON AST v0.3.0
-- YOLOL AST Constructor provided by yoloxide: https://github.com/Jerald/yoloxide
-- Current use of this program requires using Discord bot to get CYLON AST, would be nice to have a back-end
-### CYLON AST To Python Converter v0.1 (100% complete)
-- Could use better unit tests

 ## Want to Contribute?
 This is an open source project and all contributions are welcome!
 Feel free to join the discord channel dedicated to CYLONS https://discord.gg/rmu6aCr and PM me (username=StolenLight) and I would be more than happy to discuss how you would like to help!